logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 	By default NameNode selection policy is set to RANDOM_STICKY

 * **dfs.clinet.max.retires.on.failure**
-	The client will retry the RPC call if the RPC fails due to the failure of the NameNode.
+	The client retries the RPC call if the RPC fails due to the failure of the NameNode.
 This configuration parameter specifies how many times the client would retry the RPC before throwing an exception.
 This property is directly related to number of expected simultaneous failures of NameNodes.
 Set this value to 1 in case of low failure rates such as one dead NameNode at any given time.
 It is recommended that this property must be set to value >= 1.
 * **dfs.client.max.random.wait.on.retry**
 	A RPC can fail because of many factors such as NameNode failure, network congestion etc. Changes in the membership of NameNodes can lead to contention on the remaining NameNodes.
 In order to avoid contention on the remaining NameNodes in the system the client would randomly wait between [0,MAX VALUE] ms before retrying the RPC.
 This property specifies MAX VALUE; by default it is set to 1000 ms.
 * **dfs.client.refresh.namenode.list**